UncleGravity/penzai/docs/plan-long.md

 Python on the PYNQ platform with a C hot path reached through `ctypes`.
 The result is three languages, two build systems, an env-var/rpath dance, and a ~1100-line graph "lowering" pattern-matcher.
 None of that is essential complexity.
-The rewrite collapses it to one language, one build, and a network boundary that is optional and isolated.
+The rewrite collapses it to one language, one build, and an isolated transport boundary.

 ---